bhawana12390/FinTrack-AI/README.md

     **Important**: You must restart your development server after creating or modifying the `.env.local` file for the changes to apply.

     Open [http://localhost:9002](http://localhost:9002) (or your configured port) to see the application.

+### Viewing Your Data in Firestore

+Once you've added some transactions and budgets through the app, you can view and manage the raw data directly in the Firebase Console:

+1. Go to the [Firebase Console](https://console.firebase.google.com/) and select your project.
+2. In the main navigation menu on the left, click **Build > Firestore Database**.
+3. You will see a `users` collection.
+Click on it.
+4. Each user is a "document" in this collection, identified by their unique user ID from Firebase Authentication.
+Click on a user ID to see their data.
+5. Inside each user document, you will find the `transactions` and `budgets` sub-collections, where the individual records are stored.

 ## 5. License